Chloromonas

 Chloromonas is a genus of green algae in the family Chlamydomonadaceae.
-It is closely related to the model green algae, Chlamydomonas, and distinguished mainly through the absence of a pyrenoid.
+It is closely related to the model green algae, Chlamydomonas, and traditionally has been distinguished mainly through the absence of a pyrenoid.

+Species of Chloromonas occupy a variety of habitats, including soil, temporary pools of fresh water and eutrophic lakes.
+A number of species are adapted to living on snow, making them snow algae.
 The most northerly location at which this algae has been observed is Lake Bienville, Quebec, 55°N.